jldevelops/aaprox/README.md

 Each operation to AA needs `$BYTE_INP` byte deposit which would be withdrawn later.

+Each withdraw or withdraw_bytes will cost exact amount of response unit fee bytes which would be deducted from byte deposited amount.

 It allows to do free operations (except withdrawals) until run out of donated bytes (default case).

-Each withdraw or withdraw_bytes will cost exact amount of response unit fee bytes which would be deducted from user byte deposit.

 AA will add trigger unit fees to user balance if there are more bytes than `$FEE_LIMIT`